Bazalbuilder/Aegis/README.md

 Contributions are welcome!
 Take a look at the [contribution guide](CONTRIBUTING.md) for guidelines on how to contribute to Aegis.

 ## Questions
-Any questions should be posted on the [Issue Tracker](https://github.com/Bazalbuilder/Aegis/issues) or my [Discord server](https://discord.gg/asCWGUfJMj).
+Any questions should be posted on the [Issue Tracker](https://github.com/Bazalbuilder/Aegis/issues).

 Remember, don't be afraid to ask a question!

 ### TODO List:
 * Add LuaCov and Coveralls (manages coverage of project; higher percentage is good, inverse, not so much)
-* Add a testing framework (TestEZ?
-Maybe?
-I'll probably *test* it out)
+* Add a testing framework